MV Agusta: Since 2017

 In November 2016, Giovanni Castiglioni and the UK-Russian fund COMSAR Invest (part of the Black Ocean Group, managed by the Sardarov family) agreed to conclude an investment agreement.
 The new debt restructuring plan for MV Agusta Motor S.p.A. was approved by the court in March 2017.
-At the same time the protective act "Concordato di continuità" (English: sequence agreement) was extended.
+At the same time the protective act "Concordato di continuità" (English: continuity agreement) was extended.
 To the mid of 2017 Black Ocean Group acquired 49% of the shares of MV Agusta Holding (parent company of MV Agusta Motor S.p.A.) and Giovanni Castiglioni kept 51%.

 Mercedes-AMG received payment from the parties for its 25% in November 2017.

 In March 2018, Giovanni Castiglioni, the CEO of MV Agusta, announced that the company was working on three new motorcycles based on a new 1,000 cc engine.
-The bikes would consist of a naked roadster, a café style roadster, and a replacement of the F4 superbike that will cease production in December 2018.
+The bikes consisted of a naked roadster, a café style roadster, and a replacement of the F4 superbike that will cease production in December 2018.
 The F4 replacement could be electric/gas hybrid, reportedly making more than 300 horsepower, and potentially would not be ready for production until 2021.